Faculty

 Ph.D.
 Candidate

-sjabbour@umich.edu
+[email protected]

-I am a fourth-year Ph.D. candidate in CSE.
+I am a fifth-year Ph.D. candidate in CSE.
 My research interests include machine learning and computer vision.
 Currently, I am focused on developing computer vision models that are robust to unknown biases with applications in medical imaging.

 Trenton Chang